 Yes, you may visit any participating Oakland charter public school, or call the Oakland Enrolls team at 510-454-9360 for support.
 Some schools will have parent stations set up to guide families through the online application process.

 Is there a paper application for enrolling in Oakland charter public schools?
 If so, where can I get it?

-The charter school application is available online in six languages at OaklandEnrolls.org.
+The charter school application is only available online in five languages at OaklandEnrolls.org.
 Filling out an online application is fast, easy, there’s less room for error, and you can access it from your smartphone.

 If you don’t feel comfortable filling out the application online, don’t worry – the Oakland Enrolls team can create, view, and edit applications for you over the phone at 510-454-9360, and staff at participating schools can also assist you in completing it online.
 Click here for a list of participating schools.